suatatan/suatatan.github.io/_posts/2023-02-08-ludwig-library-for-ml.md

 ---
+categories:
+- bilgisayar
+date: 2023-02-08
 layout: post
-title: "Ludwig Library for ML"
-date: 2023-02-08
-categories:
-  - "bilgisayar"
 tags:
+- english
+- longread
+- machine-learning
-  - "machine-learning"
+- python
-  - "python"
+- technology
+title: Ludwig Library for ML
 ---

 Ludwig is a deep learning toolbox that allows users to train and test deep learning models on a variety of applications, including many natural language processing ones like sentiment analysis.